craftercms/alexa-blueprint/readme.md

 # Installation

-The blueprint can be installed to your site from the Crafter CMS Marketplace.
+The blueprint can be installed to your site from the CrafterCMS Marketplace.

 # Setup

 After the plugin has been installed you need setup your Alexa Skill.

 ## Prerequisites
 Must set up company account on Alexa Developer Console (https://developer.amazon.com/alexa/console/ask)